mahmoud/clastic/README.rst

 ``_route``
    The Route which was matched by the URL and is currently being executed.
-Also mostly introspective in nature.
+Also mostly introspective in nature. ``_route`` has a lot of useful attributes, such as ``endpoint``, which can be used to shortcut execution in an extreme case.

-``_endpoint``
-   The endpoint function associated with the matched Route.
-While of limited utility, since the same function is available as an attribute of ``_route``, it can be useful for introspection, or to shortcut execution in extreme cases.

 And, that's it!
 All other argument names are unreserved and yours for the binding.